David Výborný

 David Výborný (born January 22, 1975) is a Czech former professional ice hockey player who last played for BK Mladá Boleslav of the Czech Extraliga.
 He played for the Columbus Blue Jackets of the National Hockey League (NHL).
+Internationally, he played for the Czech Republic men's national team and won five World Championships, and a bronze medal in ice hockey at the 2006 Winter Olympics.
+He was inducted into the IIHF Hall of Fame in 2025.

 Playing career

 Early career

 Výborný first rose to prominence playing with Sparta Prague of the Czech Extraliga in 1992.
 He scored 20 goals and 44 points in 52 games, all as a teenager.
 The Edmonton Oilers picked Výborný up in the second round of the 1993 NHL Entry Draft, and he proved that he was not a fluke by scoring 46 points for Sparta in the next season.

 Výborný came over to North America for the 1994–95 season and played for the Cape Breton Oilers of the American Hockey League (AHL).
 He again performed quite well, scoring 61 points in 76 games, third most on his team and fifth most among AHL rookies.
 However, he headed back to Europe after only one season in the AHL.
 Upon his return to Sparta, he scored at a rigorous pace.
 He scored 42 points in 40 games and helped Sparta into the playoffs, where he again scored more than a point per game.
 Výborný spent one more season in Prague and continued to improve with 49 points in 47 games; he added 14 more in the playoffs.

 Výborný was a star in the Czech Republic, but he went to Sweden for the 1997–98 season.
 He played for Modo and led the team in scoring.
 Again, after just one season abroad, Výborný went back to Sparta Prague.
 In the 1998–99 season, Výborný cemented his place as one of the stars of the Czech hockey scene.
 He scored 70 points in 52 games and won the Extraliga's scoring title by 18 points.
 In the next season, he continued to rack up points and finished second in the league's scoring race.
 He also won a championship with Sparta.
 Finally, it seemed as if Výborný had nothing left to prove in the Czech Republic.